 In 1964, plans went forward for expansion of the church during the ministry of Rev. Avery Wetzig.
 Badly needed Sunday School rooms were added at this time, and the sanctuary was enlarged as well as the basement dining room.

 A fine, nine room parsonage was built in 1970 on property purchased directly west of the church.
 Mr. and Mrs. Clarence Bowers formerly lived in this location.
 The most recent church project took place in 1979 when a large scale remodeling program was completed at a cost of $38,000 while Rev. Steven Oeffling was pastor.
 Future expansion was made a possibility with the purchase of the lot and home north of the church in 1981.
-A new church organ was added in 1988 and a new elevator was installed in 1999.
+A new church organ was added in 1988, a new elevator was installed in 1999 and a new electronic sign was installed at the former southeast entrance of the church in 2020.
 All financing for the Congregational expenses, missionary offerings, and building projects were always accomplished on a "free will" offering basis.

 Through the years many individuals and organizations have been active in the work of the Sunday School and Church.
 Besides the Women's Fellowship/Missionary Work Group, the "Home Builders," a young married couples organization was formed, as well as "God's Partners," younger couples, now known as the "Koinonia."
 The Congregational Youth Fellowship, the King's Daughters (missionary oriented projects) meet regularly for Bible Study and other activities.
 Infants are listed on a cradle roll, and are welcomed at birth with a gift and also at Christmas time.
 The 60 Plus Adults meet monthly.
 There have been many fellowship gatherings for coffee, pot luck meals, banquets, etc. In early days a complete delicious supper was served for a contribution of $.25.